stefanaki/actimanager/README.md

 ## Description

 This repository is a framework for fine-grained orchestration of Kubernetes Pods.
-It utilizes the Operator Pattern, CRD's, Scheduling Framework plugins and other extension points of Kubernetes to provide a solution for fine-grained resource allocation.
-It consists of the following components:
+It utilizes the Operator Pattern, CRD's, Scheduling Framework plugins and other extension points of Kubernetes to provide a solution for managing the CPU resources of Pods at a fine-grained level.

+## Components

 - **Custom Resource Definitions (CRD's)**
     - `NodeCPUTopology`: The CPU and NUMA topology of a node.